subvisual/dotfiles/README.md

 Clone onto your laptop:

     git clone git://github.com/groupbuddies/dotfiles.git
 Install [rcm](https://github.com/thoughtbot/rcm):

     brew bundle dotfiles/Brewfile

+Configure:

+Although not required, you may want to start by creating your own `.rcrc` from the sample:

+    cp dotfiles/samples/rcrc $HOME/.rcrc

+And edit it (following it's comments) according to your needs

 Install:

+    rcup

+Or, if you did not configure your `.rcrc` file, as described above:

-    rcup -d dotfiles -x README.md -x LICENSE -x Brewfile
+    rcup -d dotfiles -x README.md -x LICENSE -x Brewfile -x samples

 This will create symlinks for config files in your home directory.
-The `-x` options, which exclude the `README.md`, `LICENSE`, and `Brewfile` files, are needed during installation but can be skipped once the `.rcrc` configuration file is symlinked in.
+The `-x` excludes the `README.md`, `LICENSE`, and `Brewfile` files, can be skipped if you install an `.rcrc` file file is symlinked in.

 You can safely run `rcup` multiple times to update: